 Buy your best sun catcher eclipse glasses.
 Many metals are hypo-allergenic and omit specific compounds like nickel.
 Some sunglass frames are even made of silver, sterling silver, or gold — though they tend to cost more than their common-metal counterparts.

-This material is popular particularly among casual or fashion sunglass (and even eyeglass) manufacturers as it can be made in a dazzling array of colors and boasts a high gloss that appeals to many of us.
+This material sun catcher eclipse glasses are popular particularly among casual or fashion sunglass (and even eyeglass) manufacturers as it can be made in a dazzling array of colors and boasts a high gloss that appeals to many of us.
 Buy your best sun catcher eclipse glasses.

 Nylon is an inexpensive, lightweight and durable plastic that is also commonly used to make sunglass frames.
 There are many blends and variations of nylon, some of which are incredibly impact-resistant, flexible, and strong, making them an excellent choice for high-velocity sports glasses.

-Castor-based frames are also becoming more common on the market.
+Castor-based frames are also becoming more common for sun catcher eclipse glasses on the market.
 Derived from castor oil (yes, from castor beans), this plastic is light, durable, and appeals to the eco-conscious consumer as a non-petroleum based plastic.
 Buy your best sun catcher eclipse glasses.

 Sunglass frames can be made of just about anything it seems.
 While metal and plastic are the two most common materials, you can also find sunglasses made of organic materials like wood, bone, or horn.